vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 ## Elevated Access for Owners

-Additionally, the relation `DocumentOwner` acts as the basis for **owner-based** permissions.
-Usually, we want to allow the owner of a node access to special operations, like deleting or publishing an owned document.
+Finally, a special case for relation-based permissions are **owner-based permissions**.
+It's a very common use case and useful to most applications, because usually, we want to allow the owner of a node access to special operations.
+In our case, the relation `DocumentOwner` determines the ownership of a document.

 ### Owners can view the documents they own

-This is our first *owner-based* rule.

 #### Permission Parameters